 Although it is important to respect your flatmates, it is also important for them to respect you.
-Every culture is different and setting your boundaries early in the game is crucial.
+Every culture is different so setting your boundaries early in the game is crucial.
 Don’t be rude about it either but calmly explain if, for example, you are kind of grumpy in the morning and that it is not best to talk to you before coffee #2.

-Ok, now we sound like we are giving relationship advice but… Living with other people means that you will step onto each others toes from time to time.
+Ok, now we sound like we are giving relationship advice but… Living with other people means that you will step onto each other’s toes from time to time.
 It is Ok and totally expected when sharing a common living space.
 Compromising on things should be second nature to you if you want to have a smooth house share experience.
 It is also a great life lesson that will come handy later on down the road.

 5. Respect the house rules